smarter-travel-media/warthog/doc/source/usage.rst

 If you are interacting with the load balancer over HTTPS but using a self-signed certificate, you'll have to disable certification verification (or get proper cert!).
-This example will use the Warthog client with certification verification disabled.
+This example will use the Warthog library client with certification verification disabled.

 .. code-block:: python